edi-spaghetti/mathematical-/source/assignments/relations.rst

 	and there is a path :math:`x, v_1, \dots , v_k, y` from x to y along the edges of G.

 Reflexivity holds because by convention a path of length 0 exists from a node to itself.
-Symmetry holds because if there is a path from x to y, then there is a path from y to x.
+Symmetry holds because if there is a path from x to y, then there is a path from y to x, assuming this is a simple graph and not a directed one.
 Transitivity holds because if there is a path for x to y, and a path from y to x, there there is at least a path from x to z via y.